 A further distinguishing feature of the segmented larva is a series of orange warts, each with a white dot in the center.

-The salt marsh caterpillar is a thin bug that is dark brown in color and has spikes all over its body.
-Along its abdomen, it has a series of black and orange dots.
+The salt marsh caterpillar is a thin, dark brown bug with spikes all over its body and a series of black and orange dots along its abdomen.

 17. Hickory Tiger Moth Caterpillar